-Evening bags that read “Pussy Power” hit the runway during one of the first big-name womenswear shows of New York Fashion Week.
-“New York fashion show to highlight #MeToo movement,” read a headline from Reuters.
-Right around the same time, Rebecca Minkoff released, in lieu of an NYFW show, a collection of feminist-focused garments timed perfectly with the 2018 Women’s March.
+Evening bags that read “Pussy Power” hit the runway during one of the first big-name womenswear shows of the Fall/Winter 2018 season last year.
+“New York fashion shows to highlight #MeToo movement,” read a headline from Reuters.
+Right around the same time, Rebecca Minkoff released, in lieu of a fashion show, a collection of feminist-focused garments; the release was rather timed perfectly with the 2018 Women’s March.
 And not to be forgotten: the various feminist-inspired statement tees that Dior has been trotting down the runway in recent seasons.
-The brand’s $800 "We Should All Be Feminists" statement tees?
-While these might be noteworthy efforts in raising awareness, they are not enough.
-Not even by a long shot.
+The brand’s $800 "We Should All Be Feminists" t-shirt immediately comes to mind.
+While these might be noteworthy efforts in raising awareness about gender equality, they are not enough.

-If the fashion industry is truly serious about change (and not merely relying on women's rights as the latest hot-selling trend, as many appear to be doing), there are two rather simple things it could do: 1.
-Pay women that are doing the same jobs as men equally to their male counterparts; and 2.
-Ensure that all employment contracts are devoid of mandatory arbitration clauses for sexual harassment and discrimination claims.
-Sure, this is not nearly as flashy or Instagrammable as say, a “Girl Power” t-shirt or a #MeToo-themed runway show, but this action is much more meaningful, as it could serve to benefit millions of women – and men – who are kept out of court every year.
+If the fashion industry is truly serious about change (and not merely relying on women's rights and gender equality/empowerment as the latest hot-selling trend, as many appear to be doing), there are two things it could do: 1.
+Pay women that are doing the same jobs as men with the same level of experience as those men equally.
+2. Ensure that all employment contracts are devoid of mandatory arbitration clauses for sexual harassment and discrimination claims.

-As we noted last month, a significant reason why sexual harassment continues to permeate workplaces (including fashion ones) is tied to how claims of wrongdoing are handled procedurally.
+As we noted last month, a significant reason why sexual harassment continues to permeate workplaces, including fashion ones, stems from how these claims of wrongdoing are handled procedurally.
 No small number of companies require individuals, as a condition of their employment, to sign contracts that contain a mandatory arbitration clause, such a provision stipulates that the employee will be required to resolve a dispute with his/her employer, including charges of sexual harassment, through arbitration and thus, not before a court of law.

 As a practice, arbitration differs, in part, from formal litigation in that its proceedings are private (meaning that third parties cannot attend arbitral conferences and hearings), and in some cases, are completely confidential, thereby obscuring information about the proceedings from the public.
 More often than not, the participants in an in-house arbitration are forced to sign confidentiality agreements as a prerequisite to the settlement of the claims.